coreos/docs/coreupdate/coreupdate-aws-s3.md

 0 directories, 2 files
 ```

-Use the `updateservicectl package create bulk` command to create the package on an CoreUpdate instance.
+Use the `updateservicectl package create bulk` command to create the package on a CoreUpdate instance.
 In the example below, CoreUpdate is running at: `http://coreupdate.example.com:8000`.

 ```
 $ updateservicectl --server=http://coreupdate.example.com:8000 --user=admin --key=4025a24d-b1e4-4294-b0ca package create bulk --base-url=https://s3-us-west-1.amazonaws.com/core-update-support --dir=/packages